The $280 million facelift of Hotel de Paris

 Hôtel de Paris Monte-Carlo, situated in the heart of Monaco, started welcoming guests in 1864 and was the vision of François Blanc, a French entrepreneur who wanted to develop Monaco and create "a hotel that surpasses everything."

-Société des Bains de Mer (SBM), a publicly traded company, owns the property today, along with the Monte Carlo Casino and Opera House.
+Société des Bains de Mer (SBM), a publicly traded company, owns the property today, along with the Monte-Carlo Casino and Opera House.

 Hôtel de Paris remained open throughout the renovation, save for a few weeks when construction got underway.